wilsonmar/wilsonmar.github.io/_posts/2016-04-01-java-devops-workflow.md

    The file extension ".class" is not specified in this command.

-   PROTIP: The .gitignore file specifies that no .class files be sent back up to GitHub because each enviornment compiles its own.
+   PROTIP: The .gitignore file specifies that no .class files be sent back up to GitHub because each environment compiles its own.

    The response should be a single line on the terminal: